The 2026 Young Writers Competition is now open!

 2024…The Game

 In 2024, we were inspired by the Paris Olympics and our Young Writers Competition theme was The Game.
 Our overall winner was Justin Brown of Melrose School, Mitcham.
+Our author-in-residence Samira Ahmed presented our Senior Prize-Giving and Former Children’s Laureate Joseph Coelho presented the Junior Prize-Giving.

 JUNIOR ANTHOLOGY SENIOR ANTHOLOGY